 Our front door has been painted with Pink Carnation semi-gloss from Glidden for some time now, but seeing it against the blue basketweave wall really makes me love it more.
 The pop of pink really ties the dining area to the rest of the living room, where we have a pink rug, pink and green art and color-coded bookshelves.

 I’m so glad that these spaces finally feel unique, yet cohesive.
-We couldn’t be happier with our new dream dining area!
+We couldn’t be happier with our modern dining area makeover!
 Hope you love it too!